 Europe’s police crack massive horsemeat trafficking ring

-Police from seven European countries have detained 26 people in a crackdown on a horsemeat trafficking ring, two years after a tainted meat scandal rocked the continent, the EU's judicial agency Eurojust said Saturday.
+Police from seven European countries detained 26 people in a crackdown on a horsemeat trafficking ring two years after a tainted meat scandal that rocked the continent, the EU's judicial agency Eurojust said Saturday.

-Eurojust said the swoop coordinated by Eurojust and French authorities "succeeded in stopping an organised criminal network involved in trade in illegal horsemeat."
+Eurojust said in a statement that the swoop gathering hundreds of police and judicial officials “succeeded in stopping an organised criminal network involved in trade in illegal horsemeat.”

-Friday's operation involved hundreds of police and officials in France, Belgium, Germany, Ireland, Luxembourg, the Netherlands and Britain, the European Union agency said.
+The operation involved officers and the judiciary in France, Belgium, Germany, Ireland, Luxembourg, the Netherlands and Britain, the European Union agency said.

-Eurojust did not say where the arrests took place but the Dutch public prosecutor's office said three people were arrested in the Netherlands.
-French authorities had requested the trio's extradition, the prosecutors added.
+Eurojust did not say where the 26 suspects were arrested but the Dutch public prosecutor’s office said three were arrested in the Netherlands.
+France had requested the trio’s extradition, the prosecutors added.

-Media in Belgium, meanwhile, said four Belgian nationals, including the alleged ringleader, were arrested in France.
+Media in Belgium said four of its nationals, including the alleged ringleader, were arrested in France.

-Eurojust confirmed that a Belgian was the main suspect in the group, which is accused of introducing horsemeat unfit for human consumption into the food chain through the "falsification, suppression and/or modification of official health documentation".
+Eurojust said the main suspect in the ring, which is accused of introducing horsemeat unfit for human consumption into the European food chain, was Belgian.

-The suspect, who was operating out of his homeland, had been under investigation in Belgium since November 2012, the agency, which is based in The Hague, said.
+The suspect, who was operating out of Belgium, had been under investigation since November 2012, the statement added.

-Authorities in France, which have been investigating the group for two years, estimate that some 4,700 horses unfit for human consumption were slaughtered and smuggled into the food chain between 2010 and 2013, Eurojust said.
+French authorities estimate that between 2010 and 2013 some 4,700 horses unfit for human consumption were slaughtered for the food trade, Eurojust said.

-Dozens of commercial and private premises were searched in the raids and more than 800 horse passports seized, along with medication, microchips, computer equipment and 37,000 euros ($40,100) in cash.
+Dozens of commercial and private premises were searched in the raids and more than 800 horse passports seized along with medication, microchips and computer equipment.

-The arrests come two years after the furore triggered by the discovery that horsemeat was being passed off as beef in burgers and other meat products sold across Europe.
+The arrests come two years after a major scandal triggered by the discovery that horsemeat was being passed off as beef in burgers and other meat products sold across Europe.